Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 "Where in the *hell* did you get this?"

 Gabriel Arés shrugged painfully, and he seemed to need a kind of mental run-up to launch into speech.
 The quiet precision was gone from his voice, replaced with a halting quality almost like he was drunk and dazed.
 "I, uh, don’t know… uh.
-My partner got home, sh-she said, uh, said it was in our mailbox, and...as soon as I, uh, figured out what it is, uh…"
+My partner got home, sh-she said, uh, said it was in our mailbox, and... as soon as I, uh, figured out what it is, uh…"

 He trailed off.

 Tremblay gave the three vials on the desk a long, awed look.
 "You called us."

 Arés nodded.
-"Uh… I admit, uh I was, uh...tem-tempted to use a dose."
+"Uh… I admit, uh I was, uh... tem-tempted to use a dose."

 Powell rubbed his jaw, then picked up a wall phone, and hit a button.
 "Technical sergeant Kovač to wardroom two, please.
 Cheers."